 Tomorrow's Museum for Dorset

-Dorset County Museum closed in October 2018 for a two-year multi-million pound redevelopment.
+Dorset County Museum closed in October 2018 for a multi-million pound redevelopment.
 Complete with new galleries, a learning centre, collections storage, a library and visitor facilities the new Museum will become a cultural destination at the heart of Dorset’s community.

 In the meantime, the Museum is continuing to inspire, educate and entertain all generations on its county-wide tour exhibiting in towns and at events across Dorset.